Tropical and subtropical dry broadleaf forests: Biodiversity patterns and requirements

 Species tend to have wider ranges than moist forest species, although in some regions many species do display highly restricted ranges; most dry forest species are restricted to tropical dry forests, particularly in plants; beta diversity and alpha diversity high but typically lower than adjacent moist forests.

 Effective conservation of dry broadleaf forests requires the preservation of large and continuous areas of forest.
 Large natural areas are required to maintain larger predators and other vertebrates, and to buffer sensitive species from hunting pressure.
 The persistence of riparian forests and water sources is critical for many dry forest species.
 Large swathes of intact forest are required to allow species to recover from occasional large events, like forest fires.

-Dry forests are highly sensitive to excessive burning and deforestation; overgrazing and exotic species can also quickly alter natural communities; restoration is possible but challenging, particularly if degradation has been intense and persistent.
+Dry forests are highly sensitive to excessive burning and deforestation; overgrazing and invasive species can also quickly alter natural communities; restoration is possible but challenging, particularly if degradation has been intense and persistent.